top of page

 • 3 min read

 When it comes to health and wellness, motivation can feel fleeting.
-Some days we’re all in.
-Other days… not so much.
-But what if the secret to consistency isn’t about willpower at all?
+Some days, we’re all in.
+Other days, not so much.
+But what if the secret to consistency isn’t solely about willpower?
 What if it comes down to the associations we build?

 Pay Attention to How You Feel

-Whether your goal is to have more energy, lose body fat, build muscle, improve your health—or all of the above—those results are byproducts of the small, daily actions that make up your lifestyle.
-And those actions are often fueled by your associations.
+Whether your goal is to have more energy, lose body fat, build muscle, improve your health—or all of the above—those results are byproducts of the small daily actions that define your lifestyle.
+Often, those actions are fueled by your associations.

 Rewiring the Way You Think About Movement